 Michigan’s roads are the worst in the country.
 Aging sewer and water systems are in need of replacement, too.
 Tax increases to fix it all are out of reach.
 But, we can free up existing funding by reducing the cost of the aggregates that make concrete and asphalt, all while protecting private private property rights.

-LOCAL ACTIVISM BLOCKS AGGREGATE ACCESS, COSTING TAXPAYERS EVERYWHERE
+LOCAL POLITICS BLOCKS AGGREGATE ACCESS, COSTING TAXPAYERS EVERYWHERE

-Reform is necessary because demand for sand and gravel is too often stymied by local activists waging sophisticated PR fights against new aggregate mines.
-Tighter supplies mean higher costs for taxpayers, fewer infrastructure projects built and workers left on the sidelines— especially in the wake of COVID-19’s economic havoc.
+Permitting reform is necessary because demand for sand and gravel is often stymied by local politics and sophisticated PR battles against new aggregate mines.
+Fewer supplies mean higher costs for taxpayers, fewer infrastructure projects built and workers left on the sidelines.